couchbase/query/docs/dp4-feature-status.md

 ### DELETE

-DELETE is implemented and testable for file-based datastores.
+DELETE is implemented and testable for Couchbase and file-based datastores.

-The implementation for Couchbase datastore is not yet complete and requires CAS semantics.

 ### UPDATE

-UPDATE is implemented and testable for file-based datastores.
+UPDATE is implemented and testable for Couchbase and file-based datastores.

-The implementation for Couchbase datastore is not yet complete and requires CAS semantics.

 ### MERGE

-MERGE is implemented and testable for file-based datastores.
+MERGE is implemented and testable for Couchbase and file-based datastores.
 The current implementation is known to cause a crash See [MB-12327](http://www.couchbase.com/issues/browse/MB-12327).

-The implementation for Couchbase datastore is not yet complete and requires CAS semantics.

 ## About this Document